Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 (CommentLuv)

-You can enhance the WordPress native commenting feature with a 3rd-party plugin that integrates with social media, helping to spread and share them online.
+You can expand the WordPress built-in commenting feature using a number of third-party plugins that integrate with social media, helping to share and spread your content around.

-For example, using a WordPress plugin like CommentLuv (Premium version) can help make your blog more attractive to commenters by offering them a choice of backlinks if they like, plus1, or tweet your content.
-This plugin will visit the comment author’s site while they are entering their comment and retrieve their latest blog posts, which can be included below their comment when they click submit.
+For example, using a plugin like CommentLuv (Pro version) can help make your blog more attractive to commenters by offering them a choice of backlinks if they plus1, like, or tweet your post.
+This plugin will visit the comment author’s website while they enter their comment and retrieve their latest blog posts, which they can choose to include with their comment when they click submit.

-(CommentLuv Premium version can attract more comments and create more user engagement on your website or blog.)
+(CommentLuv Premium version can encourage a greater level of commenting and create more user engagement on your web site.)

-- Bookmarking Platforms: e.g. Deviantart, Linkagogo, Plurk, Reddit, etc.
+- Bookmarking Sites: e.g. Delicious, Diigo, Kippt, Reddit, etc.

-For more details about the benefits of using this WordPress plugin, go here: Social Link Machine
+To learn more about this plugin, go here: Social Link Machine

-Also, if you would like to know more about setting up social media monitoring (in order to get actionable information about your content distribution campaigns), we have created a detailed article listing several social media measurement tools that you may want to check out.
-Go here for more details:
+Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content marketing campaigns), or to learn more about social media tracking tools that are worth checking out and knowing about, see this article:

 Kickstart Your WordPress Traffic System